zzh237/rectified-flow/README.md

 )
 ```

 During training, you can easily compute the predefined loss by passing your target data samples `x_1`.
-If samples from source distribution `x_0` is not provided, it will be sampled by default.
+If samples from source distribution `x_0` is not provided, it will be sampled by default from standard Gaussian.
 The `RectifiedFlow` class supports various pre-specified loss functions and interpolation methods, and it calculates the loss accordingly.

 ```python
 loss = rectified_flow.get_loss(x_0=None, x_1=x_1, **kwargs)